← Back to Blog

 Whether FeetFinder is "worth it" comes down to two questions:

-1. Can you realistically earn enough each month to offset subscription fees?
+1. Can you realistically earn enough each month to offset seller platform fees?

 2. Are you okay with paying just to be listed, even during slow months?